OCHA-DAP/ds-aa-sahel-drought/exploration/iri_seasons.md

 Not the most computationally efficient, but works for this size of data.

 We just interpolate the IRI forecast at the coordinates of the "inseason".
+This is basically equivalent to up-sampling the IRI forecast, then masking with the "inseason".
 Then we can re-aggregate however we want (adm0, adm1, livelihoods zone, etc).

 ```python